kartoza/sawps/docs/src/user/manual/data-upload/panel.md

 8. **Organisation**: The `Organisation` displays the name of the organization.

-9. **SAVE PROPERTY INFORMATION**: Once the user have filled in all the necessary details, click the `SAVE PROPERTY INFORMATION` button to store this information and proceed with the data upload process.
+9. **SAVE PROPERTY INFORMATION**: Once the user has filled in all the necessary details, they can click the `SAVE PROPERTY INFORMATION` button to store this information and proceed with the data upload process.

-The map enhances the users ability to work with spatial data and provides valuable insights into the geographical aspects of the users records.
+The map enhances the user's ability to work with spatial data and provides valuable insights into the geographical aspects of the user's records.

-By completing the `Property Information Form`, the user establish a foundational record for the property in the dataset, which is essential for effective data management and analysis.
+By completing the `Property Information Form`, the user establishes a foundational record for the property in the dataset, which is essential for effective data management and analysis.

-This step ensures that the users data is organized and ready for further processing within the data upload.
+This step ensures that the user's data is organised and ready for further processing within the data upload.

 ## Step 2